 Current status: the annual report on rare breeding birds in the UK was published in the November 2018 issue of British Birds.
 This report covered the 2016 breeding season.
 The Panel Secretary is already well underway with the huge task of processing records for 2017 with a view to reporting in British Birds in the second half of 2019.
 We receive data from almost 80 recording areas across all of the UK and from 20-30 other sources including licence returns from Schedule 1 licence holders and results from specialist surveys.

-The first target for receipt of records for the 2016 breeding season was 30th November 2017 when we asked either for data for that year, or an indication of when those data would be available.
-At the end of November, records had been received from around a third of recording areas across the UK and we would like to thank all of those areas that were able to meet this tight deadline.
-Respecting the hard work and conflicting pressures data collators, especially county bird recorders, are under, we recognise that not everyone can meet these early deadlines, but if records are not received by the end of February 2018 the publication deadlines for the next annual report may be compromised.
+The first target for receipt of records for the 2017 breeding season was 30th November 2018 when we asked either for data for that year, or an indication of when those data would be available.
+In the middle of November, records or promises of records had been received from around a half of recording areas across the UK and we would like to thank all of those areas who have sent data or otherwsie been in touch.
+Respecting the hard work and conflicting pressures data collators, especially county bird recorders, are under, we recognise that not everyone can meet these early deadlines, but if records are not received by the end of January 2019 the publication deadlines for the next annual report may be compromised.
 Any county recorder who believes they will not be able to meet this timescale should contact the Panel Secretary as soon as possible.

 Please read the following PDFs for additional guidance and background as to why submission of data is so important:

 Future deadlines for receipt of annual data on rare breeding birds: data for a particular year should be submitted to the Panel Secretary by no later than 30th November of the following year.

 Anyone providing data to the RBBP should use the Panel's formatted excel spreadsheet (which includes instructions) available via Recording Forms.